Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 If anyone should avoid carrageenan, it is people who already have bowel issues.
 Carrageenan, when studied in animals and humans, appears to cause inflammation and worsen symptoms of colitis.

-In a randomized, double-blind, placebo-controlled, multi-center, clinical trial, ulcerative colitis patients were assessed to see if a diet which was free from carrageenan had any effect on their disease.
+In a randomized, double-blind, placebo-controlled, multi-center, clinical trial, ulcerative colitis patients were assessed to see if a diet that was free from carrageenan had any effect on their disease.

 All of the subjects in the study had to eat a diet that did not contain any carrageenan, and then they were randomized into two separate groups where one took a capsule containing carrageenan and the other did not.